 Whistler Olympic Park hosted the biathlon events during the 2010 Olympic and Paralympic Winter Games and has played a key role in growing the sport in Canada ever since.
-Today, you can try your hand at target shooting with a 30-minute Biathlon Experience for two to six people (12-years-old and over) in the same household (see our COVID-19 page for any updates to these protocols).
+Today, you can try your hand at target shooting with a 30-minute Biathlon Experience for two to six people (12-years-old and over) in the same household.
 Tickets for the Biathlon Experience are thirty dollars and must be paired with a trail ticket for cross-country skiing or snowshoeing.

 Since the majority of us first-timers are about as good at cross-country skiing as Bambi is on ice, it’s a great idea to include some ski instruction alongside the rifle shooting.
 You can do a two-hour Private Biathlon Lesson (which includes skiing instruction and shooting), or book the Biathlon Experience for twenty-five dollars as an add-on to a regular cross-country ski lesson or snowshoe tour.
 The skills and drills the snow school instructors share will get you off on the right foot (or both if you’re lucky).

 Picture this: You lay in a prone position, your legs stretched out behind you, one eye squinting, head cocked sideways, and finger hovering over the trigger.
 With the targets at the Olympic range of 50 metres, the task seems Herculean at first.
 But, it’s go time and there’s no time like the present.